This is a guest post by James Gorski, editor at designrfix.

 The colors in your logo can play an important role.
 Certain color combinations can be attention-grabbing, exude sophistication, or send the wrong message.
 Study the psychological impact of specific colors before deciding which ones to use in your logo.

 Consider also that using more than two colors can make your marketing materials much more expensive.
+If you're looking for some inspiration, check out Looka's article to find the perfect color combination for your logo.

 Most logos include a symbol and a wordmark.
 I recommend starting there.
 With some research, creativity, and professional help, you can create the ideal logo for your company.